s4birli/youtube-downloader/README.md

 # YouTube Video Downloader

-A simple yet powerful Python script to download YouTube videos in your preferred quality.
+A simple yet powerful Python package to download YouTube videos in your preferred quality.
 This tool uses the `yt-dlp` library to provide reliable YouTube video downloads with quality selection options.

 ## Features